 What items do I need to buy before I take my dog home?

 I'm going out of town soon, can you watch my puppy?

 Unfortunately we are not able to board puppies.
 Even after a few weeks puppies have often forgotten their first home and are startled by all the adults dogs at my house.
 They also tend to cry at night and keep us up!
 We just aren't set up to accommodate visiting dogs.
 Additionally, I have to keep as sterile an environment as possible.
-If you take a dog off of my property and it picks up a worm, parasite or contagious disease and brings it back here, we're in big trouble.
+If you take a dog off of my property and it picks up a worm, parasite or contagious disease and brings it back here, it puts our new puppies at risk.

 Can you hold on to my puppy longer than 8 weeks?

 We strongly prefer all puppies are picked up by 8 weeks.
 We expect you to plan your life around the addition of this new baby.
 We reserve the right to refuse a sale to anyone who cannot pick up their puppy by 8 weeks.
 If you ask, and we agree to hold a puppy, you must pay for the puppy in full by 8 weeks of age and once the puppy hits 8.5 weeks we will charge $30 per day for boarding, training, vaccinations, grooming, and food.